 “Three hundred and forty-one fighters and counting,” King Alfred’s tactical officer updated the fleet.
 “They’ve taken out Seeker 2.
 Switching feed to Seeker 1.”

-“Delta group,” Captain Devereaux spoke next.
+“Delta Force,” Captain Devereaux spoke next.
 “Ready all batteries.”

 A short burst of chatter filled our helms as orders were relayed and acknowledged.

 “Seeker one destroyed… switching to… never mind… Seeker three is gone too…”